datamaunz/jekyll-blog-template/about.md

 Remeinder to myself!

-Every day is a new day . . .
+Every day is a new day.